MyFirstBitcoin/Light-Node-Directory/GITHUB_ACCOUNT_SETUP.md

 ## 🔄 Returning to the Light Node Network

 Now that your GitHub account is set up, you're ready to dive into the Light Node Network.
-Please return to the [Getting Started Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/LLN_FIRST_STEPS.md) to continue your journey with us.
+Please return to the [First Steps Guide](https://github.com/MyFirstBitcoin/Light-Node-Directory/blob/main/LLN_FIRST_STEPS.md) to continue your journey with us.

 Welcome aboard!
 We're thrilled to have you in the Light Node Network and look forward to your contributions.